 Note: If you want to wash your mushrooms, then rinse them lightly and then immediately dry them with a cloth, and cook them as soon as possible (washed mushrooms don’t keep very well).

-Blend the shrimp until smooth in a food processor.
+Blend 5 oz peeled and deveined shrimp until smooth in a food processor.

-Blend together the mushroom stems and the shrimp paste: Add the mushroom stems and blend until the mix reaches a smooth light brown consistency as in the picture.
+Blend until the mix reaches a smooth light brown consistency as in the picture.

 Make the stuffing: Transfer the shrimp and mushroom mixture into a bowl, then add in 1 1/2 tbsp parsley, 2 oz onion, 1 tsp garlic, 1 tbsp butter, 1/2 tsp ground black pepper, 1/4 tsp salt, 0.5 oz cream cheese, and 1.5 oz plain panko breadcrumbs.
 Stir to blend well.

-Fill the mushroom caps with the stuffing: Spoon the shrimp mixture into each cap.
+Fill the mushroom caps with the stuffing: Prepare a baking tray with parchment paper.
+Spoon the shrimp mixture into each cap.
 Add 1/2 tsp at a time for better control, then fill up each cap to create a little height.

 Garnish and serve: Transfer the shrimp stuffed mushrooms to a serving plate, then sprinkle the remaining chopped parsley on top.
 Enjoy!